 In October 2016, the World Bank launched a Global Gender-Based Violence (GGBV) Task Force to strengthen the institution’s response through its projects to issues involving sexual exploitation and abuse.
 It builds on existing World Bank and other work to tackle violence against women and girls, advising on strengthened approaches to identifying threats and applying lessons in World Bank projects to prevent and respond to sexual exploitation and abuse.

-And finally, as a convener, the Bank is uniquely placed and can use its clout to bring together a range of development stakeholders to discuss VAWG issues.
+And finally, as a convener, the Bank is uniquely placed to bring together a range of development stakeholders to discuss VAWG issues.

 The World Bank is a new actor in this area, but as a global development bank it is uniquely placed to support projects aimed at reducing gender violence.

 The Bank also plays a leveraging role for larger operations, such as in Brazil.
-The Bank is currently providing Brazil a US$500 million Development Policy Loan for a major infrastructure project to update and connect Rio de Janeiro’s urban transport system.
+The Bank provided Brazil with a $500 million Development Policy Loan for a major infrastructure project to update and connect Rio de Janeiro’s urban transport system.
 The project takes advantage of the urban network to deliver a range of economic and legal resources to women.
 Now all stations will have women’s restrooms and improved lighting.
 A similar transport-led initiative is now under way in Ecuador.

 The Bank’s analytical work looks at what works.
 The area of VAWG is a relatively new field in development, and most of the studies done to date have been in the developed country context.
 More needs to be invested in impact evaluations of interventions and regional research, such as the Bank did in South Asia to inform policy and programming.